Noon Backend Software Engineer Salary in Greater Cairo | EGP 1.1M-EGP 1.25M+ | Levels.fyi

 The median Backend Software Engineer compensation in Greater Cairo package at Noon totals EGP 1.25M per year.
-View the base salary, stock, and bonus breakdowns for Noon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Noon's total compensation packages.
 Last updated: 10/8/2025

 Company